top of page

 Prioritizing Self-Care

 Self-care often takes a backseat during the busy holiday season, yet it’s when we need it the most.
-When coping with family trauma, the emotional toll can lead to neglecting basic needs like proper nutrition, adequate sleep, and physical activity.
+When coping with relational trauma, the emotional toll can lead to neglecting basic needs like proper nutrition, adequate sleep, and physical activity.

 To make self-care a priority: